HOME

 From the level of detail to the structure of narrative tropes, much of the “extreme” content in and topics of GBT have become subject to renewed ethical and political debate.
 GBT doesn’t offer the comfortable talking points many such “good” representations might - what are your ethical principles around representing the subject matter you do?

-Ultimately, I’m not trying to make any particular statement with GBT.
-It is a simple fiction.
-I think that a good novel tends to deal with real-life topics regardless of genre or style.
-Writing a work of horror, I focused on portraying things that horrify me in real life.
-And, I tried to portray those things realistically, albeit with an eventual ‘supernatural’ spin.
+I try to write novels that deal with real-life topics regardless of genre or style.
+This is a horror book, so I focused on portraying things that horrified me in real life.
 Abuse and trafficking are things that really happen in the world, on a micro and macro scale.
-People really do engage in mutual destruction due to individual traumas.
-People cross boundaries they shouldn’t; and they don’t always pay for it in the ways those with traditional ethics desire.
+People transgress boundaries they shouldn’t and they don’t always pay for it.

 The Great Big Thing Crawling All Over Me also engages with the non-literary media in which the (para)politics of abuse, psychosis and conspiracy have become enmeshed: voyeuristic online true crime and shock horror culture.
 What are your thoughts on working with these as a cultural background?